smitelli/scottsmitelli.com/templates/resume.md

 Built customized frontend features for a content management platform used by dozens of television news stations across North America.
 Advised client services managers about the feasibility and scheduling of such requests.
 Assisted with a global conversion of all site templates to responsive web design.
 Created libraries to simplify the implementation of common customizations.

 * _Languages/Frameworks:_ (X)HTML, XML/XSLT, CSS, JavaScript, jQuery
-* _Technologies:_ Windows Server, IIS Web Server, Adobe Photoshop/Illustrator, Team Foundation Server, SalesLogix
+* _Technologies:_ Windows Server, IIS Web Server, Adobe Photoshop/Fireworks, Team Foundation Server, Cygwin, SalesLogix

 ### Abrams Media -- New York, NY